lgastako/tdf/README.md

 ** BIG TODO: mutability **

+- Bugs
+  - asSeries (eg animalSeries in Examples.hs) ends up show'ing strings on the ToField/FromField round trip I'm guessing?
+But it shouldn't even be doing a round trip there...

 - TODO List:
   - Add usecols and nrows functionality to CSV reader
   - Tests to ensure indexes are properly preserved along the lines of